 There are excellent facilities for private study.
 These facilities are integrated into the school so that students have ready access to the Library, the Study Room, the Computer Rooms, subject staff and departmental resources.
-Students have study facilities in the Sixth Form Hall which is set aside exclusively for their use.
+Students have study facilities in the Sixth Form Hall which is set aside exclusively for their use and there has been significant recent investment in a new Sixth Form area.
 They have access to ICT resources in the Library, Computer Rooms and a number of computers in departmental areas.
 These are all networked and have access to the internet and a range of software related to specific subjects.
 The transition from strictly supervised work to independent learning is supported by guidance and advice in study skills.